Government of Sweden: Role of the Head of State

-Following the adoption of the 1974 Instrument of Government on 1 January 1975the Government in its present constitutional form was constitutedand in consequence thereof the Swedish Monarch is no longer vested any nominal executive powers at all with respect to the governance of the Realm, but continues to serve as a strictly ceremonial head of state.
-At the same time, the bicameral parliament was changed into a unicameral (Swedish: Riksdag).
+The constitutional head of state is the ruling Swedish Monarch.
+Following the adoption of the 1974 Instrument of Government on 1 January 1975, the monarch is no longer vested with any executive powers at all with respect to the governance of the Realm, be it nominal or formal powers.
+They continue to serve as a strictly ceremonial head of state.